digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-5.md

 * Prepare results for Lund meeting (with Casper).
 * Submit some of the issues in FMI github repo.

+#### Hugo
+* Will be participating on the Mindsphere training during the meeting.
+* Is preparing and will deliver a talk on the cloud version of the into-cps tools next week.

 Meeting Minutes
 ===============